Life in Germany

 Jobs in arts, culture, media: ZAV artist agency

-Speciality hospitality roles (e.g. specialized chefs): ZAV health and care
+Specialized hospitality and healthcare professions: ZAV health and care

 What Is a Work Permit Pre-Approval?

-Whether the job offer is valid and concrete,
+Whether the job offer is genuine and sufficiently detailed

-If all criteria are met, the Federal Employment Agency grants approval, and job seekers can proceed with the visa application.
+If all requirements are met, the Federal Employment Agency grants approval, allowing the applicant to proceed with the visa process.

-*Type D national visa: long-stay visa that allows non-EU/EEA citizens to enter Germany for stays longer than 90 days)
+*Type D National Visa: A long-stay visa that allows non-EU/EEA citizens to enter Germany for stays longer than 90 days.

 Tip for Employers: Start Early

-In my case, my employer submitted the job advertisement and required forms to the local employment agency before I submitted the visa application.
-This helped shorten the process significantly.
+In my case, my employer submitted the required documents before I applied for my visa.
+This helped shorten the overall process significantly.

-If you’re an employer, I recommend contacting your local employment agency (Agentur für Arbeit) in advance to confirm which documents are needed.
-It can prevent unnecessary delays later on.
+If you're an employer, I recommend contacting the relevant employment agency early to confirm which documents are required and whether any additional steps apply to your case.
+Preparing documentation in advance can help avoid delays later on.

 Documents We Submitted

-Here’s a list of documents that my employer and I submitted:
+Below is the list of documents that my employer and I submitted during my application process.

 From the Employer: